-What you need to know about using your TEFL overseas
+All you need to know about legalising your TEFL for use overseas

-Teaching English overseas with a TEFL qualification is becoming a popular option for many people who are looking to relocate.
-The chance to immerse yourself in the local culture through language can be a wonderful and exciting experience.
+Teaching English abroad with a TEFL qualification is becoming a popular option for many people who are looking to relocate.
+The chance to immerse yourself in the local culture through language can be a wonderful, rewarding and exciting experience.
 With this surge in popularity, a host of issues have come to light when qualified TEFL tutors are attempting to use these awards overseas.
 What are these issues and how can they be resolved?

 What needs to happen to my TEFL before I can use overseas?